Man charged after fatally shooting suspect who allegedly tried to rob him in Kew Gardens: NYPD – QNS.com

 “My wife heard what sounded like firecrackers, I said no those were gunshots,” he said.
 “I looked out the window and saw the body laying there.”

 Investigators believe that Gonzalez had pulled a sharp object on Foehner and attempted to rob him.
-Foehner then pulled out a handgun and allegedly fired at Gonzalez, according to an NYPD spokesperson.
+Foehner then pulled out a .38 caliber Smith & Wesson revolver and fired at Gonzalez multiple times, according to the criminal complaint.

+After executing a search warrant, investigators recovered the firearm inside of Foehner’s residence.
+Additionally, a large cache of weapons, ammunition and body armor — including multiple pistols, revolvers, shotguns and rifles — were recovered from inside the residence, according to the criminal complaint.

 Foehner was taken into custody for questioning at the 102nd Precinct in Richmond Hill and was later charged with 26 counts of criminal possession of a weapon.